gustavokei/vtex-react-checkout/README.md

     │   └── index.js
     └── ...

 Feel free to take a look at this repo's example component.
-I have implemented React's Context API + [Swiper](https://github.com/nolimits4web/swiper) slider
+I have implemented React's Context API + [Swiper](https://github.com/nolimits4web/swiper) slider.
+Installing plugins is also easy, you should get away with it by following their instructions